Altcoins Are Better Than Bitcoin

 The trade-offs are real and, in most cases, deliberate.
 Understanding them changes the comparison.

 Programmability requires governance.
 When a network can be upgraded (new features added, old rules changed), someone has to make those decisions.
 Most altcoins have foundations, development companies, or governance mechanisms that handle this.
 A proposal is made, stakeholders vote, and the network updates.
-This is efficient and flexible.
-It is also a point of control.
-The rules can change because there is a process for changing them.
+That is efficient and flexible, but it is also a point of control.
+Any process that can change the rules is controlled by whoever runs it.

-Bitcoin’s block reward has halved four times (2012, 2016, 2020, and 2024), each on schedule, without a governance vote, without a foundation decision, and without any central authority approving the change.
+Bitcoin’s block reward has halved four times (2012, 2016, 2020, and 2024), each one on schedule.
+No vote authorized it, no foundation approved it, and no authority could have stopped it.
 The schedule was written into the protocol at launch.

 Most altcoins have identifiable founders, active development companies, or foundations with meaningful authority over the network’s direction.
-The relevant point is this: that is not a criticism of their ambition.
+That is not a criticism of their ambition.
 It is a description of where they are.
-Decentralization of the kind Bitcoin has is not a starting condition: it is an outcome, and one that most networks have not reached.
+Decentralization of the kind Bitcoin has is not a starting condition.
+It is an outcome, and one that most networks have not reached.

 The Question Underneath “Altcoins Are Better Than Bitcoin”